Rules and Format

 All gym obstacles must be deemed safe and regularly inspected and repaired as needed prior to the beginning of each league competition.
 Obstacles must be explained in full to all competitors during course review, please be specific while explaining course and obstacles as to not cause any confusion on the course (i.e. what part of the cannonball will your hand or fingers be allowed to hold or touch while using the obstacle during the run).

-Dry or liquid chalk is admissible and encouraged to use to optimum performance.
-Each Gym will have the say if they want the competitors to solely use the chalk provided by the Gym.
+Dry or liquid chalk is admissible and encouraged to use for optimum performance.
+Each Gym will have the say if they want the competitors to solely use the chalk provided by the Gym or if they allow athletes to bring their own.

 Course Judges will determine if a competitor has or has not completed a course obstacle, all obstacles will be explained fully during the course run walk.
 Obstacles will have a definitive beginning and completion point, this must be explained in detail to all competitors during the course walk through.
 This will be ultimately determined by the Head Course Judge.
 Head Course Judge will be decided prior to the start of that days League Comp.